CtrlK

 Workflow Clarity

 The multi-step workflow is clearly sequenced across well-defined phases (1→2→3→loop back to 2→3), with explicit success criteria at each phase (tests must fail for the right reason, tests must pass, edge-case tests must fail then pass).
-The orchestrator checklist provides a numbered summary, and the feedback loop between Phase 2 and Phase 3 is explicitly defined with clear termination conditions.
+The orchestrator checklist provides a clear summary, and the feedback loop between Phase 2 and Phase 3 is explicitly defined with clear termination conditions.

 3 / 3